panoply/liquify/packages/parser/readme.md

 # @liquify/parser

 An incremental parser/scanner for the Liquid Template Language.
-Developed for the [Liquify IDE](https://liquify.dev) text editor plugin to construct a detailed workable Abstract Syntax Tree.
+Developed for use with the [Liquify IDE](https://liquify.dev) text editor plugin to construct a detailed workable Abstract Syntax Tree.
 The parser is used in combination with the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) implementation.
+The Liquify parser adopts the same pattern and its scanning approach is loosely based on the [vscode-html-languageservice](https://github.com/microsoft/vscode-html-languageservice) and borrows logic found within [vscode-languageserver-node](https://github.com/microsoft/vscode-languageserver-node) in order to interface text documents with the LSP.

 ###### IMPORTANT

-**This parser is used to construct and query an AST, not perform actions on parsed code.
-Use [liquidjs](https://github.com/harttle/liquidjs) by [Harttle](https://github.com/harttle) for Liquid engine support in JavaScript.**
+**This parser is used to construct and query an AST, it is not capable of performing actions on parsed code.
+Use [liquidjs](https://github.com/harttle/liquidjs) by [Harttle](https://github.com/harttle) for a Liquid rendering engine support with JavaScript.**

 ## Why?

-Facilitating modern IDE capabilities for the Liquid Template Language required a performant parser to construct a detailed representation of Liquid syntax contained in documents.
-The parser needed to work together with different languages like HTML and also be aware of embedded regions contained in markup a language while at the same time handle consistent changes.
+Facilitating modern IDE capabilities for the Liquid Template Language required a performant parser to construct a detailed representation of Liquid syntax contained in text documents.
+The parser needed to work together with different languages like HTML and also be aware of embedded regions contained in markup while at the same time handle consistent changes.

 ## Install